NataliaVelasquez18/Employee-database/README.md

 ## Business Problem

 Managing company data in Excel or VBA can become conversome with large amounts of information.
-By laveraging PostgreSQL companies can scale and organize their data for fast
+When organizations need to scale, the need to store and manage their data in a way that is efficient.
+The purpose of this project is to show how to build a database using SQL and how efficient is to retrive any information needed for analysis after the database is up and runing.

+---

 ## Getting Started